rust-lang/mdBook/guide/src/format/theme/editor.md

 ```

 Note that for the editor changes to function correctly, the `book.js` inside of
-the `theme` folder will need to be overriden as it has some couplings with the
+the `theme` folder will need to be overridden as it has some couplings with the
 default Ace editor.